 Read the latest Covid-19 Communities update from The Community Planning team to find out more.

 Irvine - Vineburgh

-The Community Support Hubs will be open Monday – Friday between 10am and 1pm to receive phone calls.
-The answer machine will be on outwith these times and all messages will be picked up the following day.
+The Community Support Hubs are open from Monday to Friday between 10am and 1pm to receive phone calls.
+The answer machine is on outwith these times.
+All messages will be picked up the following day.

 North Ayrshire's Community Planning team are sharing frequent updates on community support across our localities during COVID-19 pandemic.
-Some amazing initiatives taking place!
+We've got some amazing initiatives taking place!

 For all the information visit the Community Planning Partnership website.